Hall of Famer, pioneering manager Frank Robinson dies at 83

 Robinson batted .316 with 49 home runs and 122 RBIs during his first season in Birdland.
 He then homered in the first inning of the 1966 World Series opener at Dodger Stadium and capped off the four-game sweep of Los Angeles with another homer off Don Drysdale in a 1-0 win in Game 4.

-Robinson hit two home runs against the Reds — of all clubs — in teaming with future Hall of Fame third baseman Brooks Robinson to win another crown for the Orioles in 1970.
+Robinson hit two home runs against Rose and the Reds to help win another crown for the Orioles in 1970.

 All told, Robinson was an All-Star in five of his six seasons with Baltimore, reaching the World Series four times and batting .300 with 179 home runs.
 The cap on his Cooperstown plaque carries on O’s logo.